kaustavdm/forge-virtual-vanguard/RUNBOOK.md

 #### 2.4 Test ConversationRelay connection

 1. Restart your server: `npm start`

+<[!NOTE]
+<If your server errors out when you try running it.
+You'll need to run this command and try again

+`lsof -ti:3000 | xargs kill -9`

 2. Call your Twilio phone number
 3. You should hear the welcome greeting: _"Hello!
 You've reached Signal City Transit..."_
 4. Check your server logs — you should see a WebSocket connection being established